jskinner/DefaultPackages/README.md

-# Sublime Text -Default Packages- Bug and Issue Tracker
+# Sublime Text - Default Packages - Bug and Issue Tracker

 ## The issue list

 Head straight to https://github.com/SublimeTextIssues/DefaultPackages/issues for a list of all issues or click `Issues` in the navigation bar on the right.

 ## Before creating a new issue

 * **This tracker is for issues with the Sublime Text *Default Packages* only.** (for example syntax highlighting)

     For issues with the Sublime Text Core, refer to the [Core repository](https://github.com/SublimeTextIssues/Core).

     For issues related to other packages, head over to the respective repository or contact its author.
 Start with a [clean profile](http://www.sublimetext.com/docs/3/revert.html) if you need to verify.

 * Search for the issue [here](https://github.com/SublimeTextIssues/DefaultPackages/search?q=&type=Issues) to check if it was already reported.
 You may use labels for filterting the [issue list](https://github.com/SublimeTextIssues/DefaultPackages/issues) by clicking any of these related to the problem you want to report or request.

 ## Filing a bug